 In my website one day’s access log, I found 90000 //xmlrpc.php request and 40000 //wp-cron.php requests.
-Such kind of requests will not being blocked by spam software because the request source ip and request frequency is regular.
+Such kind of requests will not be blocked by spam software because the request source IP and request frequency is regular.

-But those kind of request is useless at all and will only cost your website bandwidth and slow down your web server.
-So we should block them by my self.
+But those kinds of request is useless at all and will only cost your website bandwidth and slow down your web server.
+So we should block them by myself.

-If your website server run as a standalone server and do not use any CDN service, you can block such kind url requests in your website’s .htaccess file.
-This is so called local block.
+If your website server runs as a standalone server and does not use any CDN service, you can block such kind URL requests in your website’s .htaccess file.
+This is the so-called local block.

 - Go to your website root folder ( usually /home/your_user_name/public_html folder ).

-- Run vim command to edit .htaccess file.
+- Run vim command to edit the .htaccess file.

 esc , ikey to enter input mode.
-Enter below content in .htaccess file.
+Enter below content in the .htaccess file.